thin-edge/tedge-rugpi-image/README.md

     just build-all
     ```

-2. Flash the `build/image.img` image to the Raspberry Pi
+2. Using the path to the image shown in the console to flash the image to the Raspberry Pi.

 For further information, checkout the [Rugpi quick start guide](https://oss.silitics.com/rugpi/docs/getting-started).